Rubber-Duck-999/MotionNotifier/README.md

 # HouseGuard-CameraMonitor

-HouseGuard-CameraMonitor is a c++ component that monitors a camera feed for whether a person has affected the background of the room
+HouseGuard-CameraMonitor is a python component that monitors a camera feed for whether a person has affected the background of the room

 ## Installation